Terrarium Substrate: A Hands-on Guide (+ Best Soil Mixes)

 • Base โ€“ The base makes up the core of your mix and provides both support and water retention.
 It typically makes up about half of your overall substrate.

 • Structure โ€“ These are the more granular materials that provide some much-needed drainage and root aeration for your plants.
-Some materials can provide boost water retention/availability too.
+They help to prevent compaction too.

 • Compost โ€“ If youโ€™re using completely inorganic components (or you like to give your plants a head-start), you will need to supplement with some organic material.